 - Mechanical pencils come in a variety of lead thicknesses*.
 I prefer working with .07, .05, and for ultra fine points, .03 and .02.

 *You’ll need a different mechanical pencil for each size, as the leads need to fit into the proper sized pencil.
 I keep mine in different colors to help.

 - Refills come in many varieties of softness / hardness.
 For most of my knotwork, I use an HB.
-I may have write another whole post just on this!
+I may have to write another whole post just on pencil leads!